maximevaillancourt/digital-garden-jekyll-template/_notes/Synergy.md

 One of our teams was even [featured in the local news](https://www.facebook.com/watch/?v=10155703347504051)

+One of the teams started a [youtube channel to do tutoring for kids](https://www.youtube.com/channel/UCM5OalOMEBfWm0JJdT-1xEA "Synergy Videos").

 Some other examples:
 - synergy TTL
 - Synergy step (the one featured in the news)